 The Selection Committee (SC) is appointed by the Director of the J. Heyrovský Institute of Physical Chemistry (HIPC).
-The term of office of the current Committee is from 2022 till 2026.
-All members of the Selection Committee have undergone proper training to perform this function, and training is a condition also for future members of this Committee.
+The term of office of the current Committee is from 2022 to 2026.
+All members of the Selection Committee have undergone proper training to perform this function, and training is also a condition for future members of this Committee.